 extensively from the homophobic lyrics of dancehall star Beenie Man and others to demonstrate the nature of their comments about gay men and lesbians.

-their religious views.
+religious views.
 We are also crystal clear that the temperate expression of religious views should not be covered by the legislation.
-One might also want to look at the context in which any expression is made that people should be killed
+One might also want to look at the context in which any expression is made that people should be killed or put

 The homophobic incitement provisions were later passed by the whole committee, and none of the Tory MPs voted against them.